cordata/training/source/sections/self-study-and-quiz/physical-security.md

 ---

-Customer or customer's data can be cached within your laptop
+Customer or customer's data can be cached for future reference within your laptop
 - [ ] `Yes`
 - [x] `No`

-> Customer data should not be ever downloaded locally onto your laptop.
+> Customer data should not be stored on your laptop.
+It may be necessary to have ePHI for troubleshooting an account through a support request. but this data is to not permanently reside on your laptop.

 It is ok to walk away from you computer without locking it or logging off
 - [ ] `Yes`